Convergent Sixth-order Compact Finite Difference Method for Variable-Coefficient Elliptic PDEs in Curved Domains: Introduction

 We now review the literature when $\Omega$ is a smooth curved domain.
 For $a = 1$, the classical approach is the Shortley-Weller method \cite{sw38}, where one directly modifies stencil coefficients for stencils near $\partial \Omega$.
 This method achieves convergent second-order accuracy.
 Bramble and Hubbard \cite{bramble1964new} and Price \cite{price1968monotone} proposed fourth-order FDMs for the Poisson equation and the convection-diffusion equation, respectively.
 These methods have a relatively small stencil and the convergence is proven.
 Esmaeilzadeh and Barron \cite{eb22} transformed each stencil near the boundary to the standard 5-point stencil and derived a fourth-order FDM.
 Pan et al. \cite{pan2021high} enlarged the computational domain and used the techniques of immersed interface method to derive third-order schemes.
-Using fictitious values formulation and ray-casting matched interface and boundary (MIB) method, \cite{RFZ22} proposed a fourth-order FFT accelerated scheme.
+Using fictitious values formulation and ray-casting matched interface and boundary (MIB) method, \cite{RFZ22,Li2025spatially} proposed fourth-order FFT accelerated schemes which successfully handle sharply curved boundaries.
 The convergence of the last three methods is not established yet.

 There are much fewer papers in the literature addressing the case that the diffusion coefficient $a$ is smooth and $\Omega$ is a smooth curved domain.
 Samarskii and Fryazinov \cite{samarskii1971finite} proposed a second order convergent scheme using non-uniform mesh.
 Ito et al. \cite{ilk05} proposed FDMs with up to fourth-order consistency by approximating the solution near the boundary via polynomial interpolation.
 In \cite{gf2005,gfck2002}, the authors extrapolated the solution onto ghost cells to the other side of the boundary, which results in second order convergent and fourth-order consistent FDMs, respectively.
 A similar strategy is considered by Clain et al. \cite{clp21}, which is able to achieve arbitrary consistency order with large stencils.
 However, the convergence of the numerical solution is not proven in the above FDMs with consistency order higher than 2, and these methods employ large stencils to obtain a desired approximation to the solution near the boundary.
 As a consequence of using large stencils, one often has to consider many specially designed stencil configurations with modified coefficients near the boundary curves.
 Besides, the resulting linear system becomes much less sparse, leading to increased computational complexity and implementation difficulties of a FDM scheme with large stencils.